 If the geographical boundary of the PoA is expanded within the host Party or to include one or more host Parties.

-If there is an addition or change of technologies/measures with or without addition or change of applied methodologies in the PoA-DD as referred in subparagraph (e.) - (g.) below.
+If there is an addition or change of technologies/measures with or without addition or change of applied methodologies in the design certified PoA-DD and/or real case VPA-DD as referred in subparagraph (e.) - (g.) below.

-A revision to the eligibility criteria pertaining to the demonstration of additionality
+A revision to the eligibility criteria pertaining to the demonstration of additionality.

-Removal of applied methodologies and/or standardised baselines from the PoA-DD;
+Removal of applied methodologies and/or standardised baselines from the design certified PoA-DD and/or real case VPA-DD;

-Changes to the capacity range specified in the PoA-DD;
+Changes to the capacity range specified in the design certified PoA-DD and/or real case VPA-DD;

-Addition of new components OR extension/addition of complementary technologies/measures involving mass and/or energy transfer to/from the original technologies/measures described in the PoA-DD;
+Addition of new components OR extension/addition of complementary technologies/measures involving mass and/or energy transfer to/from the original technologies/measures described in the design certified PoA-DD and/or real case VPA-DD;

-Removal of a component or technology/measure described in the PoA DD;
+Removal of a component or technology/measure described in the design certified PoA DD and/or real case VPA-DD;

-Changes to the technologies/measures that result in the same technologies/measures as per the definition of “the same technologies”;
+Changes to the technologies/measures that result in the same design certified technologies/measures as per the definition of “the same technologies”;

-Any consequential changes to the application of methodologies, standardised baselines and/or the other methodological regulatory documents resulting from the changes referred to in subparagraphs (a.) ‒(g.) above, including change to or addition of other methodologies, other standardised baselines and/or other methodological regulatory documents, or application of a baseline scenario that is more appropriate as a result of the proposed or actual modifications to the PoA;
+Any consequential changes to the application of methodologies, standardised baselines and/or the other methodological regulatory documents resulting from the changes referred to in subparagraphs (a.) ‒(g.) above, including change to or addition of other methodologies, other standardised baselines and/or other methodological regulatory documents, or application of a baseline scenario that is more appropriate as a result of the proposed or actual modifications to the PoA and/or real case VPA-DD;

 Voluntary update to the latest valid versions of the applied methodologies or the other standard documents, or voluntary change to other methodologies, provided that all requirements in the updated/changed methodologies or the other methodological regulatory documents are met.

-The allowed changes to the design of an included VPA along with the conditions are as given in Section 3.6.1 |3.1.5 | for projects.
-It should be noted that some changes to a VPA may require the changes to be reflected in the PoA first.
+The allowed changes to the design of an included VPA along with the conditions are as given in paragraph 3.6.1 | for projects.
+It should be noted that some changes to a real case VPA may require the changes to be reflected in the PoA first or changes to a regular VPA may require changes in real case VPA or PoA as appropriate.

-DESIGN CHANGE DOCUMENT PREPERATION
+DOCUMENTATION Requirements

+Scope of revised documentation

 The revised documentation shall include an assessment of the impacts of the design changes on the following aspects:

-Additionality of the project activity
+Additionality of the project activity,

-Applicability of the methodology and other methodological regulatory documents with which the project activity has been certified
+Applicability of the methodology and other methodological regulatory documents with which the project activity has been certified,

-Compliance with the monitoring plan and the applied methodology
+Compliance with the monitoring plan and the applied methodology,

-Level of accuracy and completeness in the monitoring of the project activity compared with the requirements contained in the monitoring plan
+Level of accuracy and completeness in the monitoring of the project activity compared with the requirements contained in the design certified monitoring plan,

-Scale of the project activity
+Scale of the project activity,

-Stakeholder consultation
+Stakeholder consultation,

-Sustainable development criteria
+Sustainable development criteria,

-Safeguarding assessment
+Safeguarding assessment,

-Legislation
+Legislation.

 Additionality

-The project developer must discuss the effect of design changes on the validity of the demonstration of additionality and provide all required justifications, as applicable:
+The project developer shall discuss the effect of design changes on the validity of the demonstration of additionality and provide all required justifications, as applicable:

-If the proposed or actual changes affect the additionality of the certified project activity, PoA or VPAs as referred to in Section 3|3 above, the demonstration of the impacts of the changes on the additionality shall be based on all original input data.
+If the proposed or actual changes affect the additionality of the certified project activity, PoA or VPAs as referred to in Section 3| above, the demonstration of the impacts of the changes on the additionality shall be based on all original input data.
 In addition:

-if investment analysis was used, the project participants shall only modify the key parameters in the original spreadsheet calculations affected by the proposed or actual changes to the project activity, PoA or VPA;
+if investment analysis was used, the project developer shall only modify the key parameters in the original spreadsheet calculations affected by the proposed or actual changes to the project activity, PoA or VPA;

-if only barriers were claimed to demonstrate additionality, the project participants shall demonstrate that the barriers are still valid under the new circumstances.
+if only barriers were claimed to demonstrate additionality, the project developer shall demonstrate that the barriers are still valid under the new circumstances.